April 14, 2020 | Last updated: April 14, 2020

 Bonus: Conditional notifications

 One more cool feature of Buddy are conditional notifications.
-For example, you can add a messaging service like Slack or Discord that will send a message to your QA team in case the tests have failed, or inform your DevOps team that something went wrong during the deployment.
+For example, you can add a messaging service like Slack, Discord or email that will send a message to your QA team in case the tests have failed, or inform your DevOps team that something went wrong during the deployment.
 Such approach protects you from being flooded with irrelevant information and allows your team to quickly take action if required.

-To send a notification whenever a pipeline fails, add it to Actions run on failure right below the primary actions:
+To send a notification whenever a pipeline fails, add it to the On failure section

 Summary